Selling Inherited Property – The Ultimate Guide

 Capital Gains tax for property

 When you sell your main home, you don’t have to pay any capital gains tax.
-You get full relief for this.
+You get full tax relief for this.
 However, the situation’s very different when you sell a property that isn’t your main home.
-This means that should you decide to keep the inherited property and rent it out you will have to pay capital gains tax on any eventual profit you make as a result of selling the property at a later date.
+This means that should you decide to keep an inherited property and rent it out, you’ll have to pay capital gains tax on any eventual profit you make as a result of selling the property at a later date.

 Capital Gains Tax calculations